DerGuru/The-Resonant/Chapters/P2-09 - Weight of the Day.md

 Milo scrubbed his face.
 “Then we should be very, very boring.”
 He jerked his chin toward the map room.
 “One more look at the light table?”

 They moved together down the aisle.
 Jason laid a cloth, flipped the switch.
-The hum rose—thin, steady, a line that asked to be answered.
+The hum rose - thin, steady, a line that asked to be answered.
 A water‑stained sheet went translucent under his hands; pencil ghosts lifted like old, polite bones.

 “Stay off the rhythm,” Milo murmured.